Bluefinger/rythe/README.md

 stream(5)(6); // mapped emits only 125, 6 is filtered out
 ```

 Note: Tested to work with the latest version of Typescript (3.9).
-Only supports the latest typescript officially.
+Only supports the latest typescript officially, and Node 12+ or actual modern browsers (Firefox, Chrome, etc).

 ## Goals